Install an Access Tier using Debian Packages

 Supported Operating Systems

-The Banyan netagent binary, which is the core component of a Access Tier, can be installed on virtual or physical 64-bit Linux servers on most Linux distributions.
+The netagent binary, which is the core component of a Access Tier, can be installed on virtual or physical 64-bit Linux servers on most Linux distributions.

 Officially Supported: the following distros are officially supported: